toblum/McLighting/README.md

 [![Gitter](https://badges.gitter.im/mclighting/Lobby.svg)](https://gitter.im/mclighting/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Mc Lighting (the multi-client lighting gadget) is a very cheap internet-controllable lighting solution based on the famous ESP8266 microcontroller and WS2811/2812 led strips.
-It features a self-hosted responsive web-interface, a REST-API and a websocket connector.
+McLighting (the multi-client lighting gadget) is a very cheap internet-controllable lighting solution based on the famous ESP8266 microcontroller and WS2811/2812 led strips.
+It features among other things a web-interface, a REST-API and a websocket connector.

 Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).